 The Beacon of Freedom Award is presented annually to a book that introduces American history, from Colonial times through the Civil War, to children in a historically-accurate and engaging manner.

-Our newest winner is The Notorious Benedict Arnold: A True Story of Adventure, Heroism & Treachery, by Steve Sheinkin
+Last year's Beacon of Freedom Award went to The Notorious Benedict Arnold: A True Story of Adventure, Heroism & Treachery, by Steve Sheinkin

 Who Sponsors the Award?